alexanderfagerlund/Spin-fractionalization/README.md

 jbEpsilonList.csv: bulk spin data for the epsilon quasihole.

 edgespinplots_RR_paper.py: used to plot the spin data in Fig. 2, using the .csv files above.

+## Files for computing the data used above:

+### Computation programs:

+edgeSpinPlot.nb: used to compute bulk and edge spins for Fig. 1.

+Datagen_edgespin_paper.nb: used to compute edge spins for Fig. 2.

+q-j-vs-tau-modified-2.nb: used to compute bulk spins for Fig. 2.

+### MPS data used in the above programs: